White Stadium: History

-In 1970, a proposal was made to enlarge the stadium to 50,000 seats for a potential home for the New England Patriots.
+In 1970, a proposal was made to enlarge the stadium to 50,000 seats for a potential home for the New England Patriots, though the Patriots ultimately chose to build Foxboro Stadium instead.

+As the city faced unrest around the time of the Boston busing crisis, interest in high school football waned considerably, and games at White Stadium were marred by low attendance and violent incidents.
 By the 1980s, White Stadium had deteriorated as maintenance was neglected and improvements were deferred.
-The scoreboard had been rendered unusable due to vandalism and the locker rooms lacked working showers and toilets.
+The scoreboard had been rendered unusable due to vandalism, and the locker rooms lacked working showers and toilets.
+A fire in the 1990s led to the entire eastside grandstand to be condemned and permanently closed off.